The Key Advantages of Using Floor Springs

 Convenience

-• Despite the work involved with initial installation, floor springs have a very shallow installation height and can be used with many kinds of floor structures or flooring types.
+• Despite the work involved with the initial installation, floor springs have a very shallow installation height and can be used with many kinds of floor structures or flooring types.

 • There are models that suit both internal and external doors, including fire doors.
+(Make sure you install fire door closers at size EN 3 or above.)

-• Standard floor springs can also be used on internal fire doors in conjunction with an electromagnetic hold open device that releases when the fire alarm is activated.
+• Standard (non-electromagnetic) floor springs can also be used on internal fire doors in conjunction with an electromagnetic hold open device that releases when the fire alarm is activated.

 Adaptability